What it takes to rebuild a home, business on Long Island after a fire or flood

 Treston's home needed to be raised following Sandy.
 Credit: Courtesy Liz Treston

-Like many homes in her neighborhood and the more than 1,000 homes across the city deemed "substantially damaged" by FEMA following the storm, Treston's was in dire need of restoration.
+Like more than 1,000 homes across the city deemed "substantially damaged" by FEMA following the storm, Treston's was in dire need of restoration.

-Treston's flood insurance coverage along with funds from NY Rising, a state-run program that distributes federal disaster-recovery funds for homeowners to repair, rebuild or elevate their homes, ultimately covered roughly 50% of the $400,000 in repair costs.
+Treston's flood insurance coverage along with funds from NY Rising, a state-run program that distributes federal disaster-recovery funds for homeowners to repair, rebuild or elevate their homes, covered roughly 50% of the $400,000 in repairs.

-Lifting her home in preparation for future storms cost roughly $80,000, she said, with the cost covered by NY Rising.
-But many costs, including the replacement of furniture, her wheelchair, appliances and other items were entirely on her to cover.
+Lifting her home in preparation for future storms cost about $80,000, she said, which NY Rising covered.
+But other costs, like replacing furniture, her wheelchair and appliances were hers to cover.

-Treston, a former Long Beach City Council vice president, found a contractor to handle the initial repairs per NY Rising requirements.
+Treston, a former Long Beach City Council vice president, found a contractor to handle initial repairs.
 But the contractor she hired to fix her home after it was lifted did a shoddy job and then bailed, leading to further water damage, she said.

 "They ruined the house," she said.
-"They left it worse than the storm did.
-So it was uninhabitable."
+"They left it worse than the storm did."

 Credit: Morgan Campbell